Electrostatically-induced topological phase transitions in polyacetylene molecules: Theoretical framework

 where $V_g$ is the depth of the well, $d$ its width, and $\Theta_H(x)$ the Heaviside step-function.
-While more realistic models to describe the tPA-gate capacitive interaction could be introduced (i.e., assuming a softer potential $V(x)$), our main qualitative conclusions will not be modified due to the topological character of the solutions (see Sec. \ref{sec:summary}).
+While more realistic models to describe the tPA-gate capacitive interaction could be introduced [e.g., describing a softer potential $V(x)$], our main qualitative conclusions will not be modified due to the topological character of the solutions (see Sec. \ref{sec:summary}).

-Physically, the introduction of a gate voltage will have a non-trivial effect on the system.
-Intuitively, the increase of $V_g>0$ (i.e., the increase of the potential well-depth $-V_g$) should favor the accumulation of electric charge at the region of the gate.
-However, since the system is a Peierls insulator, this charge accumulation competes with the (dimerization) gap, which does not allow the charge to change continuously due to the absence of a continuum of states at the Fermi energy.
-In addition, the gate will affect indirectly the lattice degrees of freedom via the electron-lattice coupling term in Eq. (\ref{eq:H-e-latt}), which introduces non-trivial effects on the ground-state configuration.
-In the next Section we analyze this effect on the quantum phase diagram in detail.
+Physically, the introduction of a gate will have a non-trivial effect on the system.
+Intuitively, the increase of $V_g>0$ (i.e., the increase of the potential well depth $-V_g$) should favor the accumulation of electric charge in the gated region of the molecule.
+However, since the system is a Peierls insulator, this charge accumulation competes with the (dimerization) gap, which does not allow the charge to change continuously due to the absence of a continuum of states near the Fermi energy.
+In addition, the gate will affect indirectly the lattice degrees of freedom via the electron-lattice coupling term in Eq. (\ref{eq:H}), which introduces nontrivial effects on the ground-state configuration.
+In the next section we analyze this effect on the quantum phase diagram in detail.